ptrsr/pi-ci/README.md

 The raw image should pop up alongside the virtual image in the mounted `dist` folder in the example above.

 ## Automation
 Using Ansible, it is possible to automate the whole configuration process.
 Ansible requires docker-py to be installed.
-This can be done using `pip3 install docker-py'.
+This can be done using `pip3 install docker-py`.

 Ansible can take care of:
 1. Starting the VM